jbouwh/omnikdatalogger/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 Omnik data logger enables you to log the data of your Omnik inverter combine the data with a Dutch or Belgian SLIMME METER and output the data Home Assistant using MQTT discovery.
-You can also choose to log your data to pvoutput or an influx database.
+You can also choose to log your data to pvoutput or an influx database or combine output options.

 ## See also